Best FPL Goalkeepers to pick in Gameweek 25

 • Bottom table teams usually keep around 0-7 clean sheets per season.
 So when picking budget enablers from bottom-table teams, do not really expect more than a clean sheet in every 6th match.

-• So, usually, a top scoring goalkeepers can get around 140-160 points per season.
+• So, usually, a top-scoring goalkeeper can get around 140-160 points per season.
 On some occasions, the top-scoring goalkeeper can get even 170 points or more in a season – but it is hard to predict who it is going to be.

-• So, 140-160 points is the amount of points you should aim to get from you goalkeeper during the whole FPL season
+• So, 140-160 points is the number of points you should aim to get from your goalkeeper during the whole FPL season

 Of course, you will never get a distribution of a clean sheet that is so symmetric – CS in every 2nd match, CS in every 4th match, etc…